agrim19/Tax_Chain/README.md

 ## Challenges We Ran Into
-* Integrating React with Etherium.
+* Integrating React with Ethereum.
 * Integrating Portis
 * Using FireBase with React
+* Making the right structure for contracts in BlockChain

 ## Technologies Used